promogekko/python2-aws/README.md

 # python2-aws
 see assignment pdf document

-This document is on the way of recruiting Devops consultant for the company CROSS OVER
+This document describes how to hire Devops consultants for the CROSS OVER company